 The centre will ensure that parents/guardians are informed through the Parent Handbook, memos, newsletters, a phone call and/or email that a child is to be absent from the centre if he/she presents with symptoms of ill health.
-Generally, any child who is unable to participate in the regular daily activities, including outdoor paly, cannot attend.
-If your child becomes ill during the day we will contact you to plan to have him/her picked up.
+Generally, any child who is unable to participate in the regular daily activities, including outdoor play, cannot attend.
+If your child becomes ill during the day, we will contact you to plan to have them picked up.
 If you are unable to be contacted, we will call the first designated "emergency" contact that was given to us at the time of registration.
 It is the responsibility of the parent/guardian to provide the office with current information regarding emergency contacts.
-When a child becomes ill, staff will complete an Ill Child Reporting Form, to be signed by the parent/guardian upon pick up and this form will be brought to the office.